Missing Adults & Mental Illness

 We are an empathetic, experienced investigative team, passionate about finding your missing loved one.

 Searching for Missing

 Persons with Mental Illness

-These assumptions leave missing adult cases with a high threshold to prove the person is in danger.
+These assumptions leave missing mentally ill cases with a high threshold to prove the person is in danger, despite their diagnosis.
 Despite the nature of their mental illness, adults who go missing have the right to do so, and unless law enforcement believes that person is a danger to themselves or others, the case is often not a high priority.
 This leaves many families twisting in the wind, desperate for answers and relief of their worry.

 This further exacerbates the inherent issues with searching for a missing person with mental illness.
 Their behavior is harder to predict, thus the typical methodology involved in a search may prove ineffective.
 That’s why the National Alliance on Mental Illness (NAMI) recommends acting as soon as possible when a loved one with mental illness goes missing, first by calling the police.
 Information is key to finding any missing person, so providing law enforcement with all the information you can remember will be instrumental to locating them.
 Not just identifying information, but also details about their schedule or their daily routine can inform law enforcement of the missing adult’s habits.
 If your mentally ill loved one is missing for more than three days, you should request law enforcement enter their name onto the FBI’s NCIC list as an “endangered adult.”